Jacksoor/serviette/docs/operations/networking.rst

    net.ipv4.ip_forward=1

-Make sure there is an appropriate bridge interface.
-For Debian/Ubuntu, one can be configured inside ``/etc/network/interfaces``:
+Make sure there are appropriate bridge and veth interfaces.
+For Debian/Ubuntu, these can be configured inside ``/etc/network/interfaces``:

 .. code-block:: none